Are you happy with the love of your marriage?

 Third is romantic love between husband and wife.

-This love is nothing but the idealization of the next person as a husband and wife in terms of their strengths and virtues.
+This love is nothing but the idealization of the next person as a husband and wife in terms of their strengths and weaknesses.

-This idealization is a very long process to bear fruits in our lives.
+In my experience, this idealization is a very long process to bear fruits in our lives.

 Idealization as a husband and wife is the downplaying of each other’s limitations.